rabanti-github/yaca/README.md

 ## List&lt;T&gt;

 A list stores values similar to an array.
-In comparison to an array, several functions like copies of a range, clearing or sorting can be applied out of the box.
+In comparison to an array, several methods like copies of a range, clearing or sorting can be applied out of the box.
 Additionally, operations for stacks and queues are included.

-### Supported functions
+### Supported methods

 * add
 * addRange